KDE/snapcraft-kde-applications/README.md

-This is how application snaps are built from gitlab-ci.
+NOTICE: This repository is depreciated.
+Please use application upstream repositories to work on snaps.

 To get started the documentation can be found [here](https://invent.kde.org/teams/neon/-/wikis/snaps)